 Sometimes, this problem will only happen during the early days after your baby’s birth.
 After all, you’re both learning how to breastfeed.
 If it continues after a few weeks, you’ll want to talk to a healthcare provider.

-Sometimes, your baby may have difficulty latching because they have a tongue tie.
-A lactation consultant can help diagnose this issue, or they might send you to a specialist that can better help with your difficulties.
+If you continue to have pain despite your baby having a deep latch, a lactation consultant can help identify the issue.
+Alternately, they might be able to send you to a specialist that can better help with your difficulties.

-You may need to use a nipple shield for a while to protect your nipples from further damage.
-If you do use them, you’ll want to wash them between every feeding.
+Another option is to temporarily use a nipple shield to protect your nipples from further damage.
+If you do use them, you’ll want to wash them between every feeding and follow up with a lactation consultant to have the root cause of the pain addressed.

 What Should I Do In Between Sessions?

-There are many things you can do to help prevent issues from soreness.
+There are many things you can do between feeding sessions to help prevent issues from soreness.

 After your baby is done breastfeeding or you’re done pumping, it can help to let the breast milk air dry on your breasts.
-If you have breast or nursing pads, you’ll want to change them when they’re moist (It can cause dryness.).
+If you have breast or nursing pads, you’ll want to change them when they’re moist to help prevent dryness.

-If you already have irritated nipples, there are a couple of things that you can use to help.
-Before pumping sessions, try corn, canola, or olive oil to help lubricate your nipple.
-After pumping and breastfeeding, you may want to use some modified lanolin ointment or cream.
+Before pumping sessions, try coconut or olive oil to help lubricate your nipple.
+After pumping and breastfeeding, you may want to apply your choice of lubricant on your nipple.

-Some mothers find that cool, moist cloths placed on the breasts can help.
+Some mothers find that cool, moist cloths or gel pads placed on the breasts can help.
 Others prefer placing an ice pack over their clothes for around 20 minutes.

 How To Prevent or Soothe Other Types of Pain